Florida Gators football: LSU

 Florida and LSU first met on the football field in 1937, and have been annual opponents since 1971.
-Since 1992, LSU has been Florida's permanent inter-divisional rival from the SEC Western Division.
+From 1992-2023, LSU was Florida's permanent inter-divisional rival from the SEC Western Division (the Gators also played Auburn yearly from 1992-2001 when the SEC assigned each team two permanent crossover opponents).
 The winner of the Florida–LSU game went on to win the Bowl Championship Series (BCS) national championship game in the 2006, 2007, 2008, and 2019 seasons.
 This rivalry has been known recently for close games, with both teams highly ranked.
-Florida leads the all-time series 34–31–3 through the 2024 season.
-Three LSU wins were vacated in 2023.
+Florida leads the all-time series 34–32–3 through the 2025 season; the series will take a year off in 2026 and return in 2027.
+Three LSU wins (2013, '14 and '15) were vacated in 2023.

 Miami

 Miami is Florida's only pre-World War II in-state rival that still plays major college football.
 The schools first met on the gridiron in 1938 and again every season until 1987, when the SEC's expansion of its conference schedule to seven games precluded the annual matchup.
 A contract to renew the annual rivalry in the 1990s fell through when the SEC expanded its schedule again to eight games, and the Florida and Miami did not play again until the 2001 Sugar Bowl.
 The home and home series briefly resumed in 2002 and 2003, and they played again in the 2004 Peach Bowl.
 Since then, the schools have played intermittently during the regular season, with home and home series split across several years.